What Are the Most Common Types of Engineering Surveys?

 Key Applications:

-- Layout: Marking the location of new structures on the ground.
+• Layout: Marking the precise location of new structures on the ground.

 3. Boundary Surveys

-What They Are: Boundary surveys determine the legal property lines of a parcel of land.
-These are critical when purchasing land, settling disputes, or developing property.
+Boundary surveys define the legal property lines of a parcel of land.
+These surveys are a fundamental part of land surveys, especially when purchasing, developing, or subdividing property.

 Practical Uses:

-- Legal Accuracy: Ensures any construction doesn’t encroach on adjoining properties.
+• Legal Accuracy: Ensures construction activities do not encroach on neighbouring properties.

-- Property Development: Assists developers in understanding property limits for project planning.
+• Property Development: Assists developers in understanding site limits before commencing work.

 4. Hydrographic Surveys